Skip to main content

 Closing Note

-This is what the glass box reveals: there is no mind inside, just a system.
-And systems can be understood.
+And again, this is what the Glass Box reveals: there is no mind inside, just a system.
+And systems can be understood even if they cannot always be read.

-This syllabus is a work in progress.
+This “syllabus” idea is a work in progress.
 Feedback welcome.